zachvalenta/jvns.ca/content/post/2018-09-01-learning-skills-you-can-practice.markdown

 interesting thing to write up -- information about different areas is available in dramatically different places (man pages? books? mailing lists?) and some documentation is MUCH better than other than other documentation.
 How do you figure out the landscape of where information is in your area?

+### Learning skill: Recognize that being confused means you're about to learn something

+One last thing that has been important for me is to recognize when I'm confused about something and, instead of feeling bad ("oh no!
+I don't know this thing! disaster!"), recognize that it's a normal feeling and that it just means I'm about to learn something!

+I *like* learning!
+It's fun!
+So if I'm confused, that's usually a good thing because it means I'm not stagnating.
+Here's how I approach it:

+* recognize that I'm confused
+* figure out what the topic I'm
+* turn that confusion into concrete questions
+* ask someone or research to get the answers
+* I've learned something new!!
+Hooray!

+Of course, I don't do that *every* time I'm confused about something -- sometimes I just note "ah, I'm confused about X, maybe I will figure that out someday but not today".
+That's okay too!
+Learning is a lifetime project :)

 ### working on learning skills makes a huge difference